Skip to content

 Fixed rate or Adjustable-Rate Mortgage Refinance?

-If you choose to refinance, you may be able to choose between a fixed-rate loan and an adjustable-rate one.
-Make sure you’re clear on the differences between these and get a full breakdown of the costs of both options from your lender.
+If you decide on a refinance, you can choose between a fixed-rate loan and an adjustable-rate.
+Make sure you’re clear on the differences and get a full breakdown of the costs of both options from your lender.

 On an adjustable-rate loan, you’ll want to know the following: